alexanderneville/docs/dsa/search-sort.md

+---
+author: Alex Neville
+date: 2023-01-11
-# Searching & Sorting Algorithms
+title: Searching and Sorting
+---

 A sorting function orders elements according to a _comparison function_.
 Sometimes, as is the case with numeric records, a bespoke comparison